imehrdadmahdavi/simple-dbms/README.md

 # Simple Database Management System

-This is a small program to use memory directly to store and retrive information.
-As a result of simplocity, Tit isn’t very efficient and doesn’t store very much.
+This is a small program written in C to manage a database.
+It is intended to show C's low level programming capabilities such as direct memory access.
+As a result of simplicity, it isn’t very efficient and doesn’t store very much.